This comprehensive internationally recognised course prepares and equips Registered Nurses to become Faith Community Nurses.

 - Learning activities for personal and group application

 The entire course will be available in an on-line format via flexible learning in the second semester of 2020.
 AFCNA will have set commencement and completion dates to facilitate teaching and learning.
+Become a member to be kept up to date or contact us to be added to the waiting list for the next online course.

 ‘Foundations of Faith Community Nursing’ is an internationally recognised course developed by a panel of experts from the Westberg Institute (USA).
 This course uses the updated version released in late 2019 to prepare Faith Community Nurses to the same standard around the world.